 Corporal Green led this patrol for which he was awarded the Military Medal.
 His own, rather modest account of the action is as follows:

 “On October 16th, one partisan, two men and myself volunteered to reconnoitre a house and farm that we had so far left alone, knowing that Jerry occupied these buildings.
 On the 18th we were moving out and a Polish Division was taking over to put in a push for the hills overlooking Bologna, 10 miles in front of us.
 Our job was to find out if Jerry still occupied this house.
 We had left our position at 12.00 hours and had to be back by 15.00 hours; we had a return march of nearly 12 miles.
 We arrived within 2,000 yards of our objective at 13.00 hours and went down to observe the place for movement.
 After half an hour we had seen no movement so we decided to go right in.
 One man and one partisan on the left of the house, and one man and myself on the right.
 This we did and arrived in the farm yard without any challenge or trouble.
 As my two left men were approaching the door a grenade was thrown at them from a well concealed slit trench; neither were hit but both put in a burst of fire into the trench from their Tommy Guns, killing one and badly hitting another.
 Meanwhile, on our side we had surprised a sentry, asleep in a hay stack.
 He never knew what hit him; the third one I caught through a window, making three killed and one more injured.
 We had found out what we wanted, so away we went, arriving back at our base, no casualties, and only 10 minutes late.”

 Harry Green died in the Portsmouth area in November 1994 aged 74 years.

-My thanks to Anne-Marie Fawcett for providing the reference for Corporal Harry Green.
+My thanks to Anne-Marie Fawcett for this research and the picture of Harry Green.